Jatin-Mehra119/Barcode-Gen/README.md

 A comprehensive Streamlit web application for generating bulk barcodes on A4 sheets for printing.
 Generate different barcode numbers with custom quantities and optional titles, all optimally arranged for professional printing.

+## ⚠️ Important Notice

+**This application is developed exclusively for office/workplace operations and productivity purposes.
+It is not intended for academic projects, data science portfolios, or educational demonstrations.
+This is a practical business tool designed to streamline barcode generation workflows in professional environments.**

 ## ✨ Features

 - 🔢 **Multiple Barcode Types**: Generate different barcode numbers with individual quantities